InvirganceDocumentation/convirgance-docs/docs/filtering-data.md

 ## Best Practices

 - Combine filters with `AndFilter` and `OrFilter` to define complex filtering criteria.
-- Use `NotFilter` to exclude records based on specific conditions.
+- Use `NotFilter` to filter records using the falsy evaluation of other `Filter`(s).
-- When working with numeric or comparable fields, leverage `ComparatorFilter` subclasses like `GreaterThanFilter` for concise evaluations.
+- When working with numeric or comparable fields, leverage `CoerceStringsTransformer` to make sure the records values are the correct data-type.

 ## Further Reading